-BACKGROUND: Students have reviewed the use of Google Sheets to create charts and graphs and simple formulas.
+BACKGROUND: Students have reviewed the use of Google Sheets to create charts and graphs.
 For this assignment, students will use Google FORMS as a data gathering vehicle, then graph their findings using Google Sheets.

 CONCEPT: Students will be gathering information from the class regarding their FAVORITE THING topic from their paper last week.
 This information will go on to be used in a number of pieces of presented information in the future in this course.
 Students will be directly graded on the QUALITY of their questions with regards to gathering information from classmates on their topic and their ability to visualize this information using CHARTS and GRAPHS.
 Please see the ADVICE section below regarding how to formulate useful questions for gathering good data!

 DIRECTIONS: Students will be responsible for creating a Google form to be completed by the students in the class in the near future.
 This form will ask a number of questions to gather information about how people feel about your topic.
 Your FORM should include AT LEAST the following TYPES OF QUESTIONS to gather information:

 - A TEXT QUESTION of the NAME of the person using the FORM.